kelu124/echomods/include/dev-kit.set.md

-#Title: Dev Kit 0.1
+#Title: Dev Kit 0.1 -- Playing with an old probe and the PRUDAQ
-#Description: The default setting for the sets.
-Overkill at sampling but relatively easy to use.
+#Description: This setup uses relatively
 retroATL3
 toadkiller
-doj
 oneeye
-mogaba
 goblin
 tobo